Keybby/ihm-keyboard/rapports/final/3_design.typ

   caption: [Button visual when not selected (left) and hovered/selected(minus the text) (right)], )

 The interface is meant to be reactive and give the maximum amount of feedback to the user on what it is doing and the current state of the program, which shortcomings the user feedback helped us iron out.
-This works by changing the style of the elements depending on the user interactions like hovering, giving the user secondary visual cues on the state like custom cursors on the canvas depending on their current selected tool (a square with a plus for add, a grabby hand on a key when moving...) or having more direct cues that don't impact the user's flow if they already know the program, like having _\<Click Me>_ as a default text on a key or with the tips.
+This works by changing the style of the elements depending on the user interactions like hovering, giving the user secondary visual cues on the state like custom cursors on the canvas depending on their current selected tool (a square with a plus for add, a grabbing hand on a key when moving...) or having more direct cues that don't impact the user's flow if they already know the program, like having _\<Click Me>_ as a default text on a key or with the tips.

 #figure(
   grid(